Communal Keys - Earn £50

 It is not a legal requirement for us to securely hold a copy of a communal key.

-Residents’ safety is important to us and that it is essential for us to hold a copy of your key.
+Residents’ safety is important to us and it is essential for us to hold a copy of your key so that we can complete our health and safety inspections when they are due, rather than being reliant on residents providing access.
 We have processes and measures in place to ensure that keys are held securely, and their use is tightly controlled.